News and Insights

 - Once complete, the robot removes the card and the transaction completes automatically through the point of sale system

 To speed up the software testing process, the team used a multiplexer, giving the robot 16 payment cards to test, each with its own automated test script.
-If the robot selected slot one, five and nine, the program dynamically chose the right test script.
+If the robot selected slot one, five and nine, the programme dynamically chose the right test script.
 Then it reprogrammed the probe with the chip from the test card in those slots in the multiplexer.

 The information provided to the robot included data like the PIN and the dynamic currency conversion (DCC) code to test overseas transactions.
 In fact, the robot could be provided with any information that could come up during a transaction allowing it to run a full range of test scenarios automatically.